-For the last few years when we had a difficult prescription or a difficult patient our lens of choice was the Rodenstock Multigressive.
+For the last few years when we have had a difficult prescription, or a difficult patient, our lens of choice was the Rodenstock Multigressive.
 In comparison to other multifocals it was streets ahead.
 We had it reserved as a premium lens and would only consider it if we had a patient with high astigmatism.
 What an ignorant decision!

 We were ignorant because we did not understand how much better this lens was.
 It was only when one of the Rodenstock reps presented to our practice staff, that we finally understood the unique properties of this technology.
 A number of assumptions were made in regard to the pantoscopic tilt, vertex distance and face form.
 The practitioner would supply mono pds etc and the disadvantages of regular multifocals were eliminated by an atoric prescription surface individually optimised for every power combination.
 This created over one million possible options.

 Once we understood what this lens had to offer we gradually increased its usage but it wasn't until the release of the Impression ILT and Impression ILT XS that we were really amazed.
 Now there were literally an infinite number of possiblities.

 What ultimately won me over were two different prescriptions.
 One was for an unsuccessful keratoconic patient, whose Rx was: